 Brief History of Shaving Cream

-Although shaving soaps have been around for centuries, shaving creams did not really gain large scale popularity until WWI.
+Although shaving soaps have been around for centuries, shaving creams did not actually gain large scale popularity until WWI.
 In 1941, canned shaving creams entered the market.
-With the promise to provide fast and easy access to lather with a mere press of a button was a novelty that seemed intriguing for most men.
-In the following decades, the popularity of foams greatly affected the market for creams, which have become harder to find, especially in the U.S. In Europe, Asia or the Middle East, it is easier to find traditional shaving creams, though even there they are usually to be found at specialty men’s grooming shops or high-end drugstores.
-Today, shaving gels and cream foams are most popular but not because they are better, but simply because they are easy to use and easiest to find.
+The promise to provide fast and easy access to lather with a mere press of a button was a novelty that seemed intriguing for most men.
+In the following decades, the popularity of foams significantly affected the market for creams, which have become harder to find, especially in the U.S. In Europe, Asia or the Middle East, it is easier to find traditional shaving creams, though even there they are usually to be found at specialty men’s grooming shops or high-end drugstores.
+Today, shaving gels and cream foams are most popular not because they are better, but simply because they are easy to use and almost effortless to find.

 Traditional Shaving Creams

 This article is all about high-quality shaving creams that you have to lather yourself.